TDOC: 4 East Tennesseans arrested for conspiracy to sneak drugs into jail - NewsBreak

 - Luke Tippy, Crossville — theft up to $1,000, official misconduct

 The release states that Tippy is a former correctional officer.
-The investigation dates back as far as 2020 for some of the arrests.Truck belonging to missing Tennessee man, human remains found in Kentucky pond
+The investigation dates back as far as 2020 for some of the arrests.Truck belonging to missing man, human remains found in Ky. pond

 “This operation is a perfect example of our Department’s efforts to enhance public safety in Tennessee,” said interim commissioner Lisa Helton.
 “We will continue to work with our law enforcement partners to prosecute anyone who threatens the safety and security of our prisons.”